 1. The following provisions apply to cases in which performance acceptance is contractually or statutorily mandated.

 2. Upon our request, acceptance of partial performance will be carried out for performance components which can be delimited and used independently of one another, or performance components that serve as the foundation for further components, provided that such components can be inspected separately.
 The last partial acceptance is equivalent to the final acceptance.

-We are required by law, and with respect to our suppliers, to comply with national and international export restrictions (in particular those stipulated by European Union and United States law) and to impose them on Customer.
-Customer is required to comply with these regulations as well.
-Upon request, we will provide Customer with information regarding the Goods subject to contractual submission agreements under US export law.
+We are required by law, and with respect to our suppliers, to comply with national and international export restrictions (in particular those stipulated by European Union and United States law) and to impose them on the Customer.
+The Customer is required to comply with these regulations as well.
+Upon request, we will provide the Customer with information regarding the goods and services subject to contractual submission agreements under US export law.

-It is Customer’s sole responsibility to ensure that export requirements are met.
-We are not obligated to ship Goods to locations subject to export restrictions.
-In this case, Customer will, at our option, provide an alternate address or pick up Goods at our location.
+It is the Customer’s sole responsibility to ensure that export requirements are met.
+We are not obliged to deliver goods or provide services at locations where there are export restrictions.
+In this case, the Customer will, at our option, provide an alternate address or pick up goods at our location.

-The time limits imposed on Customer entitlements can only be suspended during negotiations if we have agreed in writing to enter into negotiations.
-The suspension will end three months after our most recent written statement.
+The time limits imposed on the Customer entitlements can only be suspended during negotiations if we have agreed in writing to enter into negotiations.
+The suspension will expire 3 months after the most recent written statement of consent.